modelb-llc/holoseat-pre-1.0/trunk/app-src/tech-demos/flask/readme.txt

 The demo steps are:

-1. cd to tech-demos\
-2. activate virtualenv
+1. activate virtualenv (in the app-src directory)
-3. cd flask\
+2. cd to tech-demos\flask\
-4. start app demo with: python.exe .\run.py
+3. start app demo with: python.exe .\run.py

 You can use step 2 of the pywebview demo or a web browser (http://localhost:8000) to observe the web pages in the demo.